Real Estate Sector Rating: Marketperform

 Low interest rates can make dividend-paying equity real estate investment trusts (REITs) more attractive, a factor that has supported them in recent years.
 Apartment and office markets have been generally strong, supporting rents; however, supply is rising, which could pressure profitability.
 Also, an ongoing shift away from brick-and-mortar retailers could pressure mall REITs, but that story seems well known.
 We recently upgraded the sector to marketperform.

 Market outlook for the real estate sector

-> There are still areas for concern, but in our minds fewer than a few months ago.
+There are still areas for concern.
 For instance, apartment demand has been strong and rental rates have risen—but as often happens, businesses have seen a need and rushed to fill it, which could result in an eventual oversupply in the apartment area.
 Retail REITs also face some headwinds, but, as mentioned, this is an area on which we’re becoming more positive.
 As longtime readers of this publication know, I am not a believer in the “death of brick-and-mortar” story that seems to be told quite often.
 From media reports you would think online sales have completely overtaken brick and mortar, but e-commerce made up only about 10.2% of total retail sales at the end of Q1, according to the U.S. Census Bureau.

-> One last major concern has been reduced.
+One last major concern has been reduced.
 REITs have been able to borrow money at low rates in order to increase their holdings and potentially their income.
-Rates rose but have since backed off, with the 10-year Treasury yields moving well below the 3% level.
-That’s still low by historical levels, but a renewed move higher would cause us more concern.
+Rates rose but have since backed off, with the 10-year Treasury yields moving back toward the 2% level.
+That’s quite low by historical levels, but a renewed move higher would cause us more concern.

-> Factors that may affect the real estate sector
+Factors that may affect the real estate sector